loyolaLuTech/hackathon-documents/health-hackathon.md

 In order to encourage every team to do EVERY aspect of a project, not just code, LuTech has devised the following system:

+###The Skinny:

+It is in the best interest of a project to be significantly above average in a category.
+The way judging works makes it so only points in categories where someone went above the average count.

+If everyone did poorly in one category and one group did well <-- this is worth a lot

+If most people did well in a category <-- this is worth less

 ####Points:

 Points are awarded based on the following categories, each judge gets a vote and the scores are averaged:

-* _Relevance:_ 0|2 pts
+* _Relevance:_ 0-4 pts
-	* 0 - No relation to Health
-	* 2 - Connects to Health in some way
+	* How well does the project relate to health?

-* _Idea:_ 0-5 pts
+* _Idea:_ 0-10 pts
-	* Will this product do any good?
+	* Will this project do any good?
 Is it a good idea?

-	* Based on judges averaged votes.
-* _Design:_ 0|1 pt + 0-4 pts
+* _Theoretical design:_ 0-8 pts
-	* Visual design
-		* 0|1 point.
-Is it in papyrus?
-	* Theoretical design
 	* Is the idea well implemented.

-It works well within its context.
-Its... "well designed"
-		* 0-4 pts based on judges averaged votes.
-* _Technical Impressiveness:_ 0-7 pts
+* _Technical Impressiveness:_ 0-14 pts
 	* Was the problem solved efficiently/elegantly.
 	* Was the problem hard to implement/solve.

-* _Usefulness/Practicality:_ 0-5 pts
+* _Usefulness/Practicality:_ 0-10 pts
-	* Would this product, in completeness, be useful to it's intended audience?
+	* Would this product, once complete, be useful to it's intended audience?

 ###Extra Points:

 These points are not averaged, just awarded to groups at the end of the judging algortihm:

-* _JudgesChoice_: .2 pts
+* _JudgesChoice_: .5 pts
-  * Each judge gets .2 points to assign to their favourite project.
+  * Each judge gets .5 points to assign to their favourite project.

-* _EboardsChoice_: .1 pts
+* _EboardsChoice_: .2 pts
-  * Each eboard member gets .1 pts to assign to their favourite project
+  * Each eboard member gets .2 pts to assign to their favourite project

-* _ThePrettyPoint_: .2 pts
+* _ThePrettyPoint_: .4 pts
-  * By polling. .2 points are assigned to the prettiest presentation by the eboard.
+  * .4 points are assigned to the prettiest presentation by the eboard.

 ###Algorithm:

-The following is not code that is gonna run.
-Its just meant to illustrate how points are accumulated based on above average points only.
-Which means each group is granted category points ONLY that they received above the average amount.
-Thus if everyone ignores a category except for one team, that team will receive a large amount of points for doing it.
+Project jusdement is based on categories.
+The average scores for each category is taken, and groups receive points based on how much above the average they are.

+So.
+If everyone got points in the following way:

+GroupA 5   4   0
+GroupB 5   4   0
+GroupC 5   4   0
+GroupD 5   3   1

+Averag 5  3.75 .25

+AwardA 0  .25  0
+AwardB 0  .25  0
+AwardC 0  .25  0
+AwardD 0   0  .75

+Group C would win with .75 points.
+A,B and C would have .25.
+Regardless of the fact that they had the same point count.

+This is done to encourage no group ignore lower value categories for higher value ones.

+To illustrate ONLY:

 ```java
 Double[] Group1 = new Double[] {0,0,0,0,0};